EMT/Paramedic - Certificate

 - Continuing students need to meet with Dave Tinklepaugh, Program Director prior to course registration.

-- Effective October 2017: all students will need to obtain a Pin from the Chair of CJES or the Program Director to register for their courses.
+- All students will need to obtain a Pin from the Chair of CJES or the Program Director to register for their courses.

 - Students who do not hold the EMT certification can take the EMT Basic course at SUNY Broome.

-- Eligibility to take the New York State Paramedic practical and written examinations are achieved after successfully completing all nine (9) paramedic courses, human anatomy and physiology or department permission.
+- Eligibility to take the New York State Paramedic practical and written examinations are achieved after successfully completing all nine (9) paramedic courses, and Introduction to Anatomy and Physiology or Anatomy & Physiology I or II or department permission.

 - Students may continue their paramedic studies at SUNY Broome as all courses in the Certificate program count towards the AAS in Emergency Medical Technology/Paramedic.